mingfang/terraform-provider-k8s/docs/resources/node_k8s_io_v1beta1_runtime_class.md

 ###### Required •  TypeString

 Handler specifies the underlying runtime and configuration that the CRI implementation will use to handle pods of this class.
 The possible values are specific to the node & CRI configuration.
 It is assumed that all handlers are available on every node, and handlers of the same name are equivalent on every node.
 For example, a handler called "runc" might specify that the runc OCI runtime (using native Linux containers) will be used to run the containers in a pod.
-The Handler must conform to the DNS Label (RFC 1123) requirements, and is immutable.
+The Handler must be lowercase, conform to the DNS Label (RFC 1123) requirements, and is immutable.
 ## metadata

 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata